phillipnunes/100-days-of-code/log.md

 ### Day 43: November 02 2018

 **Today's Progress**: Today I developed a bit with React Native.
 Trying to get back to the routine.

+### Day 44: November 03 2018

+**Today's Progress**: Learned and practiced with React Native about styles, simple search in API and some useful components like FlatList.